cmu-delphi/delphi-epidata/docs/api/covid_hosp_facility.md

 Libraries are available for [CoffeeScript](../../src/client/delphi_epidata.coffee), [JavaScript](../../src/client/delphi_epidata.js), [Python](../../src/client/delphi_epidata.py), and [R](../../src/client/delphi_epidata.R).
-The following sample shows how to import the library and fetch Moses Taylor Hospital (Scranton, PA) on the first collection week of December 2020 (per most recent issue).
+The following sample shows how to import the library and fetch Moses Taylor Hospital (Scranton, PA) on the first collection week of December 2020 (per the most recent issue).

 ### Python